Mental Health Initiatives

 Wellness Redefined Workshops

 This is a workshop series that aims to take a holistic view of mental health and wellness.
 Each workshop equips students with knowledge and simple skills to help improve and maintain personal wellbeing.
 Topics rotate and may include Physical, Emotional, Spiritual, Financial and/or Social Wellness.
-More information about this workshop series can be found on Events.

 Common Signs of Mental Illness